 Hiking & Biking Trails

-With more than 10 miles of hiking and biking trails adjacent to the Bent Creek Experimental Forest and nestled in one of the most beautiful natural settings in America, the Arboretum is a popular destination for amblers and athletes alike.
+With more than 10 miles of hiking and biking trails adjacent to the Bent Creek Experimental Forest and nestled in one of the most beautiful natural settings in America, The North Carolina Arboretum in Asheville, NC, is a popular destination for amblers and athletes alike.

 Visitors of all ages and abilities enjoy planning their trail experience, and the Arboretum offers a variety trails rated as Easy, Easy to Moderate, Moderate, and Moderate to Difficult.